Separation is Optimal for LQR under Intermittent Feedback

 The controller’s information at time \(k\) is given by

-The information vector at the switch plays a key role in the optimal‐switching problem.
+The information vector at the scheduler plays a key role in the optimal scheduling problem.
 Various approaches and information sets appear in the literature.
-In the most general form, we denote the switch’s information by
+In the most general form, we denote the scheduler information by

-\begin{remark} Under delay-free feedback, the controller information set includes $Y_k = D_k X_k \in I_k^{\mathcal{C}}$.
-Note that $Y_k$ depends explicitly on the switching decision $D_k$.
-However, at time $k$, the switch only has access to $D_{k-1} \in I_k^{\mathcal{S}}$.
-Since the controller is located downstream of the switch, including $Y_k = D_k X_k$ in the controller information set violates causality \cite{witsenhausen1971information}.
-Therefore, at least a one-step delay must be introduced between the switch and the controller to ensure a causal information structure. \end{remark}

-Note that several works in the literature assume delay-free feedback and study separation or optimal switching in the switched LQR problem~\cite{molin2009lqg, molin2014price, molin2011optimal, ramesh2013design, ayan2019age, ramesh2011dual, leong2017event, klugel2020joint}.
-However, as shown in Remark~\ref{remark:causality}, such formulations are non-causal, rendering the associated DP recursion ill-posed.